Illinois Law is Effective Jan. 1, 2020

-The possession and private consumption of cannabis by people 21 or older for recreational use will be legal in Illinois beginning Jan.
+The possession and private consumption of cannabis by people 21 or older for recreational use is legal in Illinois as of Jan.
 1, 2020.
 However, municipalities may choose whether or not to allow retail cannabis stores in their communities.

 Recreational Cannabis Sales in St. Charles

 The St. Charles City Council has approved recreational cannabis sales in St. Charles with these stipulations:

 - A maximum of two recreational dispensaries may operate in St. Charles.

 - Recreational dispensaries will only be allowed in the community business zoning districts and regional business zoning districts.
 Generally, these zoning districts include Main Street/IL Rte.
 64 outside the downtown, and also IL Rte.
 38 and Randall Road on the west side.

 - Only one recreational dispensary may operate on the East Side of St. Charles.